atuttle/preso-closures/presentation.md

 	=> tens: [10,20,30,40,50]

 Note:
-- Pseuedocode because CFML doesn't have syntax like this
+- CF doesn't have a map function like this until CF11 (more later)

 ## Multiplier (closure)